ppy/osu-wiki/news/2025/2025-01-19-osulazer-updates-january-19-2025.md

 ### Skinning changes

-- **New `SkinableModDisplay` element has been added.** This element shows all active mods, and while it doesn't replace the already existing mod display, it can have its own uses.
+- **New `SkinnableModDisplay` element has been added.** This element shows all active mods, and while it doesn't replace the already existing mod display, it can have its own uses.
 - **You can now rename your skins.** A rename button has been added for any currently selected skin, so now you can get rid of all the `(Modified)` suffixes added to all the skins that were changed in the skin editor.

 ### Other changes